 Daily Employee Morale and Productivity

-We often get asked how our daily mood tracker relates to employee morale and productivity.
+We often get asked how our daily employee mood tracker relates to employee morale and productivity.

 Food manufacturer Dallant has been measuring both on a daily basis since 2012.
 This is what they found out: